o3de/o3de.org/content/docs/user-guide/features/components/reference/nav-area.md

 ## Navigating Around Static Objects {#component-nav-area-static-entities}

-When Lumberyard creates the navigation mesh, it can automatically exclude areas that should not be traversable, such as a large boulder or tree trunk\.
+When O3DE creates the navigation mesh, it can automatically exclude areas that should not be traversable, such as a large boulder or tree trunk\.
 To ensure that these areas are correctly detected by the navigation system, you must specify its **Transform** component as static\.

 **To mark an entity as static**